ideaOwl/paths360-microproject/roles/data-science/readme.md

   - People and Vehicles
   - Faces and License Plates
 - Add timestamps and add boxes for when these occur
-- Meeting We can compare our implementations and results
+- Meeting: We can compare our implementations and results

 **Week 3 Outcomes**

 - Add blurring to the videos
 - Run processes across all videos (2.8TB) from Week 2 identification work, or have Eugene run your approach
-- Meeting We can look at the results from both blurring on samples and outcomes from all video work
+- Meeting: We can look at the results from both blurring on samples and outcomes from all video work

 **Week 4 Outcomes**
 - Iterate on the results from last week
 - Run through blurring on all videos
-- Meeting Share overall outcomes with one another
+- Meeting: Share overall outcomes with one another